TobiasBengtsson/angle/README.md

 `arctangent x`

-## Get an angle as a number

-Get an angle in radians

-`getRadians angle`

-Get an angle in degrees
+## Perform other operations with angles

+Normalize an angle to between 0 and 2*pi radians:

-`getDegrees angle`
+`normalizeAngle angle`